 9. Create a Hanukkah box to share with long distance loved ones

-Mishka Jaeger, a mom of two from Northern Virginia, has a special yearly Hanukkah tradition that connects her children with their extended family.
+Mishka Jaeger, a mom of two from Virginia, has a special yearly Hanukkah tradition that connects her children with their extended family.
 “We mail a Hanukkah box back and forth each year with my kids’ godmother,” Jaeger says.
 “One year, she fills eight boxes with a knick-knack, candy, money or a small something — one treat for each night.
 The next year, my kids will fill the boxes to send back to her.”

 10. Make a ‘wild card’ box full of Hanukkah experiences